stape-io/unique-event-id-variable/README.md

 ## How to set it up

-The instructions for setting up **Facebook conversion API event deduplication** using this variable are described in [this blog post](https://gtm-server.com/how-to-set-up-facebook-event-deduplication-in-google-tag-manager/).
+The instructions for setting up **Facebook conversion API event deduplication** using this variable are described in [this blog post](https://stape.io/how-to-set-up-facebook-event-deduplication-in-google-tag-manager/).

 ## Open Source

-Unique Event ID Variable for GTM is developed and maintained by [GTM Server Team](https://gtm-server.com/) under the Apache 2.0 license.
+Unique Event ID Variable for GTM is developed and maintained by [Stape Team](https://stape.io/) under the Apache 2.0 license.